 There are a variety of genetic alterations seen in DTC, although little overlap is seen in the genetics of PTC and FTC.
 Alterations in the mitogen-activated protein kinase (MAPK) signaling pathway are common.
 Mutations in BRAF are the most commonly encountered mutations, occurring in 40%–50% of PTCs.
 BRAF mutation is associated with older age, lymph node involvement, distant metastasis, decreased sensitivity to radioiodine, and risk of recurrence.
 RET/PTC rearrangements are the second most common abnormality seen in PTC.
 In FTC, RAS mutations and PPARG rearrangements are seen in approximately 50% and 35%, respectively.
 These molecular changes and others now offer strong rationale for exploring targeted therapies in advanced DTC.

 The prognosis of DTC is usually quite good.
 Most cases can be treated adequately with surgery, frequently followed by radioiodine.
 Unless there is a contraindication to the procedure, total thyroidectomy is indicated when the primary tumor is >1 cm.
 Total thyroidectomy addresses the potential for multicentric DTC, facilitates subsequent radioiodine therapy, and allows for subsequent surveillance by serum thyroglobulin levels and radioiodine scanning.
 Metastasis to cervical nodes is frequent in PTC, while uncommon in FTC.
 Therefore, prophylactic central compartment neck dissection is usually performed only in PTC.
 Treatment with radioiodine is indicated for patients with intermediate- and high-risk disease, whereas the role for radioiodine in patients with low-risk disease remains unclear.
-Beyond surgery and radioiodine, TSH suppression with ...
+Beyond surgery and radioiodine, TSH ...